 Help Stamp Out Irresponsible Dog Breeding in WA

-Did you know that dog breeding in Western Australia is completely uncontrolled?
+Did you know that dog breeding in Western Australia is completely unregulated?
 There are no laws to protect dogs from puppy farming or any indiscriminate and irresponsible breeders.

 A puppy farm is any breeding facility, big or small, which does not meet the welfare needs of dogs bred and raised there.
 It is a sad fact that many dog breeding facilities in the State fit this definition.

 That is why RSPCA WA has been working with the WA Government to change the current situation, and ensure all dogs in WA are protected from indiscriminate backyard breeding.

 Our Inspectors see the fallout from irresponsible breeding all too often – unplanned litters being dumped and abandoned, or surrendered when owners find themselves overwhelmed with the responsibility and costs.